ande3577/redmine_notify_user_custom_field/README.markdown

 ## Overview

-This plugin allows added e-mail notification to a user-type custom field any user mentioned in the field will receive an e-mail notification if the issue is changed.
-The notification will only be sent if the user has his/her email notification setting to 'Only to issues I watch or am invovled in' or higher.
+This plugin adds a 'Notify User' option to a user-type custom field.
+If this option is set, any user mentioned in the field will receive an e-mail notification if the issue is changed.
+The notification will only be sent if the user has his/her email notification setting to 'Only to issues I watch or am involved in' or higher.

+This project is intended as a rough workaround to the problem of multiple assignees in cases where group creation is impractical.
+In this scenario, the primary person responsable for implementing the issue will be named as the assignee, while additional people involved will be named in a custom field.
+All uses involved will then receive e-mail notification.
+Unlike the watcher function, the custom field can be used for managing queries and a user cannot unwatch an issue if they are selected.

-The feature can be enabled on the custom field settings page.
+The feature can be enabled on the custom field's settings page.

 Please report issues to:
   https://github.com/ande3577/redmine_notify_user_custom_field/issues